Traditionally, cutting boards have been made from a strong wood, often cherry, oak or bamboo.

 As your cutting board is always in contact with food, you can try using a natural cleanser.
 If it’s very moldy, apply some sea salt on the board.
 You can use fresh lemon and salt on the surface of the board.
 The salt will remove stains and mold in the cracks, cuts, and grooves in the board and the lemon will leave a fresh smell.
 It’s very challenging to remove mold, so I would advise you not to be discouraged if the lemon and the salt don’t remove it all.
 If this doesn’t work, you can bleach it clean.

 Bleach is a recommended disinfectant.
-It’s an excellent killer of mold and they help keep cutting boards clean and free of harmful bacteria.
+It’s an excellent treatment of mold and they help keep cutting boards clean and free of harmful bacteria.
 For cleaning and removing mold, you can combine one teaspoon of bleach and two quarts of water.
 Dip a brush into the solution and use it to scrub the board, moving it in small circles to ensure that the solution gets into the grooves and cracks.
 You can use the solution sparingly when cleaning the butcher board or a wooden board.

 If the molds become resistant, increase the ratio of the solution but don’t make it stronger.
 If the cracks and grooves are too thick and the bleaching is ineffective, then you can use fine grit to sand it down until you eliminate the mold.
 To avoid the board from getting moldy in the future, ensure that you dry the board properly with a towel after washing it.
 Allow it to air dry before storing it and clean it once in a week with white vinegar.
 You can use the sponge and let it rest on the board for about ten minutes before rinsing it.
 This will prevent the accumulation of mold in the future.